As a modern integrated inbound marketing agency, a big chunk of our team uses Google Chrome.

-3) Mozbar - When I want to see a high level look at a bunch of different websites quickly Mozbar is the best tool for the job.
-It gives a snapshot of a pages authority, meta descriptions, and inbound links.
+Moz: If you want a high-level look at several different websites quickly, Moz’s Chrome extension, MozBar, is the tool for the job.
+It gives a snapshot of a page’s authority, meta descriptions, and inbound links.
 This can be most helpful in competitive research to determine what competitors are doing good marketing and SEO work.

 Todoist: Often, marketers wear many hats, which makes remembering everything you need to do in a single workday slightly stressful.
 Todoist is a task management tool that provides users with a digital to-do list.
 The Chrome extension shows a drop-down of your day, right in the upper right-hand corner of your browser!

 Google Docs: Do you essentially live inside Google Docs?
 A lot of marketers do!
 The Google Docs “Quick Create” extension allows you to create new Google Documents, Presentations, Sheets, and Draw Forms with just one click.
 If you want to save time spinning up a new document, then this extension is for you.

 What is Your Go-To Extension?